joelverhagen/joelverhagen.com/_posts/2020-11-29-dynamicly-activate-types-net.md

 ## Results

 The fastest way to create an object in .NET is by calling `new` directly on that type 😂... but that's not surprising.
-But really, if you can call explicitly activate the type in a calling method and pass down the instance, this will be the fastest.
+But really, if you can explicitly activate the type in a calling method and pass down the instance, this will be the fastest.
+Depending on your usecase, you may even be able to get away with a single instance of the classe -- perhaps you're directly serializing again and can reuse the instance.

 The next fastest way is to **use IL emit to generate a method that simply calls the constructor**.
 However it should be noted that the upfront cost of using IL emit is *staggering* and should only be considered if the constructor is called